The Short Answer: Not Really

 Get Faster Alerts

 The best properties go within hours, not days.
 Set up the fastest alerts available on every portal you use, and consider a multi-portal monitoring tool like Dwellio that alerts you within minutes of a new listing on any of six portals.
-In competitive cities, the difference between a 15-minute alert and a 4-hour alert is the difference between getting a viewing and getting a rejection.
+In competitive cities, the difference between an alert in minutes and one that arrives hours later is the difference between getting a viewing and getting a rejection.

 Have Your Documents Ready